reqT/reqT/docs/lab2.md

 * What does it mean in practice that the release planning problem is **NP-complete**?
 See e.g. [wikipedia Knapsack_problem](https://en.wikipedia.org/wiki/Knapsack_problem)

-* Load into the editor the reqT script in menu `Templates -> Release plan - advanced` and study the code.
+* Load into the editor the reqT script in menu `Templates -> Release planning 2: large problem` and study the model.

 * Run the script and store the result in your tree by choosing the menu `Tree -> Replace node with Scala model in editor` *Ctrl+Shift+R*.
 Which features are allocated to the March Release?